 Here are few reasons I think that anyone who is serious about Business Analytics should consider Power BI:

 Best of Power Query and Power Pivot

 Analysing data has never been easier.
 Power BI desktop brings the best of Power Query (called Get & Transform in Excel 2016) and Power Pivot (DAX – Data Analysis Expressions) under one roof.
-If you are familiar with these tools in Excel, you will find seamless transition into Power BI Desktop which uses the same tools to transform and model your data.
+If you are familiar with these tools in Excel, you will find seamless transition into Power BI Desktop.
+Which uses the same tools to transform and model your data.

 Integration between Microsoft Flow and Power BI

-The great thing about Power BI is the ability for managers to monitor business performance on the go, wherever they might be.
+The great thing about Power BI is the ability for managers to monitor business performance.
+Above all, on the go, wherever they might be.
 Power BI app for Apple and Android allows managers to monitor and share their feedback with on-the-go access to Power BI Dashboards.
 Another fantastic integration is Power BI’s compatibility the Apple Smart Watch.
 If you are a smartwatch user, Power BI can directly send alerts and KPIs to your wrist without needing to open the Power BI app.

 Microsoft has been rolling out updates to its Power BI Service (cloud based service) on a weekly basis and releases new versions of Power BI Desktop every month.
 If you have any ideas, you can share them on the online forums where a dedicated community of developers are listening for feedback and suggestions.